-The City of Algona is developing a Housing Action Plan to create a strategy to better serve the needs of the Algona community.
-Algona, which sits in King County between Tacoma and Seattle, was historically an agricultural and resource producing area but now is mostly comprised of low-density development.
-The City's population has increased over the last twenty years largely parallel to the growth of the regional economy.
+The City of Algona is developing a Housing Action Plan to create a strategy for the future housing needs of the of the Algona community.
+Algona, which sits in King County between Tacoma and Seattle, was historically an agricultural and resource producing area and now is mostly comprised of low-density, single-family development.
+The City's population has increased over the last twenty years paralleling the growth of the regional economy.
 The purpose of Algona's Housing Action Plan (HAP) is to encourage housing conditions appropriate for Algona's population today and tomorrow.

 The City of Algona applied for and received grant funding allocated by the Washington State Department of Commerce as part of E2SHB 1923.
 This grant funding has enabled the development of a HAP, which resulted in a June 2022 Housing Needs Assessment (HNA).
-This HNA evaluates the current and future housing needs of all economic segments within the community and is one part of the existing conditions used to develop a HAP.
-Community opinion and desires also heavily inform the HAP.
+The HNA evaluated the current and future housing needs of all economic segments within the community and is one part of the existing conditions used to develop a HAP.
+Community opinion and desires through the outreach process summarized in this document will also heavily inform the HAP.

 The purpose of the Housing Action Plan Outreach Survey and Stakeholder Meeting Input Processes is to gather input from the community which can inform the update of the Housing Action Plan.
 Public outreach provides residents with the ability to participate in the long-range planning of their housing conditions.
 This document outlines the process by which the Algona community was engaged, as well as analysis of the feedback received.
-INTRODUCTION